uc-cdis/cdis-dataflow-templates/README.md

-# cdis-dataflow-templates
+# Google Bucket Manifest
-Repos to store CDIS Google dataflow templates
+Repos to store code to generate the Google dataflow template